-At Defeat Diabetes, we’re on a mission to get Australia cooking again by inspiring you to cook low carb, healthy fat recipes.We reckon it’s the key to sending type 2 diabetes into remission.
+At Defeat Diabetes, we’re on a mission to get Australia cooking again by inspiring you to cook recipes that will help manage your blood glucose.
+It’s the key to sending type 2 diabetes into remission.

-You might believe that low carb means eating nothing but a carrot stick and limp lettuce for dinner, but that’s not the case.
-We’re here to prove that you can still eat your fave pub meals and more (maybe minus a few beers), never feel hungry again and drop centimetres off the waistline.
+You might believe that restricting carbohydrates means eating nothing but carrot sticks and limp lettuce for dinner, but that’s not the case.
+We’re here to prove that you can still eat your fave pub meals and more (maybe minus a few beers), never feel hungry again and drop centimetres from your waistline.

 So without further ado, here’s a glimpse of the top 14 Defeat Diabetes recipes of all time as rated by our members (and our mums!).

 Chicken wings are oh-so-finger-licking good.
-But when you go low carb, it’s the sneaky sauces and marinades you’ve got to keep an eye out for.
+But when you go low carb, it’s the sneaky sauces and marinades you’ve got to watch.
 Some supermarket sauces contain as much as 12.5 teaspoons of sugar per 100ml.
 Ouch!

-Our Baked Chicken Wings taste good on their own with a sprinkle of salt or paired with a low carb homemade aioli for those who can’t resist a cheeky dip.
+Our Baked Chicken Wings taste good on their own with a sprinkle of salt or homemade aioli for those who can’t resist a cheeky dip.
 A quick and easy recipe that can be adapted to suit your mood; no wonder our members love ‘em so much.

 13. Middle Eastern Sticky Lamb Stew

-Our tasty Middle Eastern Sticky Lamb Stew is a chock-a-block taste sensation you’ll be cooking time and time again.
+Our tasty Middle Eastern Sticky Lamb Stew is a chock-a-block taste sensation you’ll be cooking on repeat.

 The rich sauce comes to life with fennel, harissa and saffron, a combo of spices that pair beautifully with tender braised vegetables.
 The Defeat Diabetes Program is full of these easy slow cook wonders that save you time – and money.